- Sports Injuries

 Try to keep the shoulder moving even if it is just small pendular movements.
 If movement is very painful this should be only be done under the guidance of a qualified therapist.
 Mobility exercises can help keep the shoulder mobile and should be done regularly if pain allows.

 What can a Sports injury professional do?

 Frozen shoulder is usually managed conservatively, with surgery as a last measure if all other attempts fail.
-Arrange a course of physiotherapy and frozen shoulder exercises which will help maintain mobility and flexibility in the shoulder as best as possible.
+Arrange a course of physiotherapy and exercises which will help maintain mobility and flexibility in the shoulder as best as possible.

 A doctor may prescribe oral steroids or anti-inflammatory medication to reduce inflammation in the shoulder joint.
 Or a direct injection of steroid medication into the joint will also reduce inflammation.
 If conservative treatment fails to bring about any significant improvement then surgery may be recommended.

-Frozen shoulder surgery is a last resort if normal treatment has failed.
+Surgery is a last resort if normal treatment has failed.
 An arthrescopic capsular release is the technique most often used and is done via keyhole surgery.
 The technique involves dividing the thickened shoulder capsule to release it.
 It is important that surgery is followed by an aggressive rehabilitation program and the patient sticks to it.